dhoerl/PhotoScrollerNetwork/README.txt

 - production quality - all "PhotoScroller/Classes" source being used in an upcoming Lot18 app (except PhotoViewController, which was absorbed into another class)

-The imageDecoder enum defined in PhotoScrollerCommon directs the mod of decompression:
+The ImageDecoder enum defined in PhotoScrollerCommon directs the mod of decompression:

 	cgimageDecoder=0,		// Use CGImage, libjpeg-turbo not required libjpegTurboDecoder,	// Use libjpeg-turbo, but not incrementally (used when loading a local file)